isciences/wsim/docs/working/data_sets.rst

 NLDAS-2 Primary Forcing Dataset
 -------------------------------

-The NLDAS Phase 2 Primary Forcing datset provides, among other variables, monthly average temperature and precipitation from 1979-present on the 0.125-degree NLDAS grid.
+The NLDAS Phase 2 Primary Forcing dataset provides, among other variables, monthly average temperature and precipitation from 1979-present on the 0.125-degree NLDAS grid.
 Data is available in GRIB format `from NASA <https://disc.sci.gsfc.nasa.gov/datasets/NLDAS_FORA0125_M_V002/summary?keywords=NLDAS>`_.

 Wet days are not included in the monthly average files.